 - How to factory reset iPhone or iPad using iCloud

 - Reset your iPhone or iPad using Mac or PC

 - Reset your iPhone or iPad to Factory Settings using Recovery Mode

 - What to do after resetting your iOS device?

 As the term ‘factory reset’ suggests, this option restores the software on your device to the way it was when it left the factory.
 This means that all the settings return to the default, and all your data such as downloaded apps, photos, music, documents, and other files are deleted.
 After a factory reset of your iPhone or iPad, you can practically set up your device from scratch ‘like new’.

 This depends on what exactly you are resetting.
 Whether you’re looking to factory reset an iPhone 13 mini, iPhone 13, iPhone 13 Pro, iPhone 13 Pro max, or any of its predecessors, there are six different options available.
 Let’s have a brief look at each of them.

 - Reset All Settings: This will reset your Home screen layout, location settings, network settings, privacy settings, the keyboard dictionary, and your Apple Pay cards to the default.
 If you choose this option, you Will not delete Files and media.

 - Reset Network Settings: This deletes all your network settings such as wifi login credentials and networks that your phone automatically connects to.
 Further, manually trusted website certificates are rolled back to untrusted, and your device’ name’ is reset to just “iPhone”

 - Reset Keyboard Dictionary: Selecting this option will delete any words you might have added to the default keyboard dictionary on your iPhone

-- Reset Home Screen Layout: This will get rid of your custom layout or app folders on the Home screen.
+- Reset Home Screen Layout: This will eliminate your custom layout or app folders on the Home screen.
 All the stock iOS apps will return to their default positions, and the Home Screen will return to looking like it was when you first set up your iPhone.
-Your data will not be deleted
+Your data will be safe.

 - Reset Location & Privacy: As the name suggests, this option restores the location services and privacy settings of your iPhone to their defaults.